pangenome/odgi/INSTALL.md

 With the profiling data in ../pgo we can now ask gcc to optimize compiler output with

 ```
-cmake -DNOPIC=ON -DEXTRA_FLAGS="-Ofast -march=native -pipe -msse4.2 -funroll-all-loops -fprofile-use=../pgo" ..
+cmake -DPIC=OFF -DEXTRA_FLAGS="-Ofast -march=native -pipe -msse4.2 -funroll-all-loops -fprofile-use=../pgo" ..
 make -j 8
 for x in 1 2 3 ; do ctest . ; done
 ```

 This should gain the odgi binary another 10% of speed.
-To optimize the shared libs run both steps with PIC (i.e. -DNOPIC=OFF).
+To optimize the shared libs run both PGO steps with PIC.

 ### Position independent code

 Normally compilation with position independent code (`-fPIC` option for `gcc`) is  detrimental to performance.
 In general this is true for odgi too, so to build the binary tool we default.

-* On epysode the current master runs at slightly over 25.0s.
+* On epysode AMD EPYC 3251 8-Core Processor the current master runs at slightly over 25.0s.
-* Disabling fPIC on odgi-obj drops to 24.6s
+* Disabling PIC on odgi-obj drops to 24.6s

 ### Native compilation

-With native compilation we gain a little on AMD EPYC 3251 8-Core Processor
+With native compilation we gain a little on the AMD EPYC 3251 8-Core Processor

 * Native compilation march=native at 24.5s